Updated March 2019

 A good friend told me about this little truck’s adventures.
 I was skeptical at first, thinking it was a lame imitation of The Little Engine That Could, but by the end of my first read-through, I couldn’t stop smiling.
 There’s something about happy-go-lucky animals helping a friend out of a sticky situation that makes me happy.
 And the truck “beeps”!

 Meg: “Could not agree more!
-This is STILL one of Lucie’s favorite books — and she’s 3!”
+This is STILL one of Lucie’s favorite books — and she’s 3 (at time of publish)!”

 4. Goodnight Moon